 At Horniman School all children learn Spanish as a modern foreign language.

-This is taught by Lottie Davies, our specialist Spanish teacher.
+This is taught by Ms Carr, our specialist Spanish teacher.
 All classes from Reception to Year 6 have weekly Spanish lessons.

 We link the learning in Spanish to other subject areas.
 Children learn about the food, music, dance, geography, culture and history of Spain and Spanish speaking countries.

 Spanish learning is presented to the children in such a way that they want to learn Spanish because it is engaging, fun and rewarding.